ilon-trask/chat-notepad/README.md

 [] - work flow from first visit to use
 [] - revalidate data if it's old
 [] - revalidate data button
-[] - show errors of mutations as toasts
+[x] - show errors of mutations as toasts
 [] - logout logic

 ### nice to have